mindspore-lab/mindocr/configs/rec/crnn/README.md

 **Notes:**
 - Context: Training context denoted as {device}x{pieces}-{MS mode}, where mindspore mode can be G-graph mode or F-pynative mode with ms function.
 For example, D910x8-MS1.8-G is for training on 8 pieces of Ascend 910 NPU using graph mode based on Minspore version 1.8.
 - To reproduce the result on other contexts, please ensure the global batch size is the same.
-- Character Set: The characters supported by model, where [0-9a-z] represents lowercase English characters from a to z and numbers from 0 to 9.
+- The characters supported by model are lowercase English characters from a to z and numbers from 0 to 9.
 More explanation on dictionary, please refer to [4.
 Character Dictionary](#4-character-dictionary).
 - The models are trained from scratch without any pre-training.
 For more dataset details of training and evaluation, please refer to [Dataset Download & Dataset Usage](#312-dataset-download) section.
 - For the PaddleOCR version of CRNN, the performance is reported on the trained model provided on their [github](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.6/doc/doc_en/algorithm_rec_crnn_en.md).